-Contestants must show the same horse at the Southern Regionals Show that they qualified on at the Georgia 4-H State Horse Show, with no exceptions.
+Contestants must show the same horse at the Southern Regionals Show that they qualified on at the Georgia 4-H

+State Horse Show, with no exceptions.
 Substitutions of horses will not be allowed.

 Before entering Southern Regionals, youth and their families should consider the class list that does not include pony classes, age divisions, or arena race, just to highlight a few differences.
-Rules and the entry form will be available at the show office and online once posted.
+Youth may only show in one showmanship or ground handling class.
+Rules and the entry form will be available at the show office and from GA 4-H office.

 Qualifying youth are encouraged to submit the completed Southern Regional entry form at the Georgia 4-H State Show and deliver to the Show office before departure.
 This will avoid expense and worry of missing the deadline due to delivery woes.
-With an email to jsmccann@uga.edu, entries can be cancelled prior to June 23 with no penalty.
+With an email to ismccann@uga.edu, entries can be cancelled prior to June 27, 2022 with no penalty.

-If the entry must be mailed, it must reach Dr. Julia McCann (Dr. Julia McCann, 144 Edgar Rhodes Center- ADSC UGA, 425 River Road Athens, GA 30602) no later than the close of business on Tuesday, June 23, 2021.
-For questions regarding entries, contact Dr. Julia McCann at jsmccann@uga.edu or at 706-542-1018.
+If the entry must be mailed, it must reach Dr. Julia McCann (Dr. Julia McCann, 144 Edgar Rhodes Center- ADSC UGA, 425 River Road Athens, GA 30602) no later than the close of business on Wednesday, June 22, 2022.
+For questions regarding entries, contact Dr. Julia McCann at ismccann@uga.edu or at 706-542-1018.

-Georgia 4-H seeks to fill all 70 spots at Southern Regionals.
 If a family accepts the spot offered at the horse show and then FAILS TO CANCEL THEIR ENTRY when circumstances change, then another Georgia 4-Her may not be notified in time to be offered the spot.
-FAMILIES MUST ENSURE an email is sent to ismccann@uga.edu to cancel if necessary.

-Last names of entries received in the state office will be communicated through the traditional county delivery system of communication to confirm the entry was received and accepted.
+FAMILIES MUST ENSURE an email is sent to jsmccann@uga.edu to cancel if necessary.
+Last names of entries received in the state office will be notified through the traditional county delivery system of communication to confirm the entry was received and accepted.